openbaton/docs/docs/nfvo-installation.md

 plugin-installation-dir = ./plugins
 ```

-This property allows the user to delete the Network Service Records no matter in which status are they.
-Pleas note that in any case it is possible to remove a Network Service Record in _NULL_ state.
+This property allows the user to delete the Network Service Records no matter in which status they are.
+Please note that in any case it is possible to remove a Network Service Record in _NULL_ state.
 ```properties
 # nfvo behaviour
 nfvo.delete.all-status = true
 ```
 **MONITORING:** Openbaton allows the monitoring of the VNFs via Zabbix.
 If you want to use this feature, install and configure Zabbix server following the guide at this page [Zabbix server configuration][zabbix-server-configuration].
-Once the Zabbix server is correctly configured and running, you need only to add following property.
+Once the Zabbix server is correctly configured and running, you only need to add following property.
 Every time a new Network Service is instantiated, each VNFC (VM) is automatically registered to Zabbix server.

 ```properties